Amenity Sample Clauses

 AutoNDA by SimpleDocs

 Amenity.
-The Participant must ensure the cleanliness and tidiness of their allocated booth space.
-The Participant agrees not to display any Event Items in such a manner as to obstruct or affect neighbouring Participants or which impedes or projects into aisles.
-The Participant agrees to abide by any requests by Austrade to cease any activity which may cause annoyance to others during the Event.
+Each Participant must ensure the cleanliness and tidiness of their allocated booth space.
+The Participant agrees not to display any Promotional Material, including banners/pull up displays, in a manner that obstructs or affects neighbouring Participants or which impedes or projects into aisles.
+The Participant agrees to abide by any requests by AEAS to cease any activity which may cause annoyance to others during the Event.

 Amenity.
 The use and development of the kiosk and ancillary amenities must be managed so that the amenity of the area is not detrimentally affected, through the:  transport of materials, goods or commodities to or from the land;  appearance of any building, works or materials;  emission of noise, artificial light, vibration, smell, fumes, smoke, vapour, steam, soot, ash, dust, waste water, waste products, grit or oil; and  presence of vermin, to the satisfaction of the Minister for Planning.